 - Services for young people

 - Special services

 Field selection briefing, pre-placement workshop, agency visits, field laboratory, agency orientations, etc.

 The 800 hours field practicum is separated into two courses, SOWK6415 Field Instruction I & SOWK6416 Field Instruction II, of 400 hours each.
 There are two modes of placements:

 - Block Placement: Normally 5 days (10 sessions) per week; Lasts for about 3 months

 - Concurrent Placement: Normally 2 days (or 4 sessions) per week; Lasts for about 6 months

-Full-time students will be arranged to take one block placement in Term 3 of the first year (June to August) and one concurrent placement in Term 1 of the second year (September to March).
+Full-time students will be arranged to take one block placement in Summer Term of the first year (June to August) and one concurrent placement in Term 1 of the second year (September to March).

 Part-time students will be arranged to take one concurrent placement in Term 2 of the second year (January to June) and another concurrent placement in Term 1 of the third year.
 Placement can be arranged in weekday evenings and weekends so that students having full-time job can still fulfil the 900-hour supervised field practicum requirements.